Demetrioz/Agrigate/docs/docs/intro.md

 Lets take a look at the three ways that you can utilize Agrigate:

 1. Run everything locally on your device (Coming soon!)
-2. Install and connect to a local, self-managed server (Coming soon!)
+2. Install and connect to a local, self-managed server
 3. Use a paid hosting service (Coming soon!)

 Regardless of which option you choose, you must first download the app from